sethpuckett/flashcards/README.md

 ## Help

 * Found a bug?
-Want a feature?
-Feel free to open an issue and/or create a PR.
-Keep in mind this application needs to stay fast and simple.
+Feel free to open an issue.
+(No promises I'll get to it, though)
 * Trying to make your own flashcards and something isn't working?
 Here are some tips:
   * Double check your spelling and your casing.
 If you're adding deck notes the sheet must be named `notes` and must have 2 columns with headings `name` and `notes`.
 The values in the `name` column must much the names of your other sheets **exactly**.
 Casing is important.
   * Did you publish your spreadsheet to the web **and** share it?
 You need to do both.
 Check the [Tabletop.js documentation](https://github.com/jsoma/tabletop#getting-started) if you're not sure.